A New Generation of Zionism

 David is active in real estate and high-tech entrepreneurship.
 He is one of the founders of Venn, a social real estate company, and active in other entrepreneurial ventures.
 Together with Matan Yafe, he co-founded the NGO Komzitz and the Haredi-Zionist organization Ahvat Torah.
 To this day, David continues his studies in Torah and Kabbalah in various frameworks.

 On October 7th, David was called up for reserve duty in the Gaza Envelope and joined a newly formed reservists’ team of the unit, carrying out numerous missions.
-At the same time, he took part in establishing the “Tikun 2024” initiative, and together with his colleagues in the leadership founded the El HaDegel political movement.
+At the same time, he took part in establishing the “Tikun 2024” initiative, and together with his colleagues in the leadership founded the El Hadegel political movement.

 David is active in the economic and political spheres, formulating economic action plans for the State of Israel together with leading experts and senior figures in the business sector.
 He leads the movement’s economic policy.